Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Appendix

 \subsection{{Advantages and Limitations}}

 {As semantic possesses consistency against various matching noises, e.g. illumination, viewpoint and scale changes between images, our SGAM is able to find accurate area matches in challenging scenes.
 Then, the precision of inside-area point matching is significantly boosted, due to noise removal and higher resolution of these areas, which is the main advantage of our method.
 We also provide qualitative comparison results for five hard scenarios in Fig.~\ref{fig_qr_expc} to demonstrate the superiority of SGAM.
 However, heavy reliance on semantics also results in limitations of SGAM.
 First, the semantic segmentation accuracy impacts the performance of our method.
 Especially for area matching, our SAM and GP exhibits non-negligible decreases in precision (Tab.~\ref{table_amp} and Tab.~\ref{tab_SAM_GP_ab}).
 This is because the area detection and description in SAM both assume accurate semantic input.
 Thus the under-splitting, over-splitting, and multiple semantics in inferior semantic segmentation leads to reduced performance of SAM and large doubtful area numbers for GP.
 However, it is noteworthy that SGAM is still able to improve the point matching and pose estimation performance with SEEM-L/T in our experiments.
 This highlights the fact that the advantages of SGAM are still significant in the presence of less accurate semantic inputs and implies the potential of our A2PM framework.
-The second limitation of SGAM is related to the spatial granularity of semantic categories.} For example, when a single semantic entity dominates the image, it is difficult for SAM to find areas with clustered features.
-Hence the effectiveness of SGAM is restricted in some scenes, such as YFCC100M.
-However, in such scenes, the A2PM framework still benefits feature matching, but the area matches need to be established by other approaches, like overlap estimation~\cite{OETR,MKPC}.
-In our future work, we will focus on area matching without semantic prior, which may work well in more general application scenes.
+Meanwhile, scenarios involving mirroring may also lead to area mismatches, which may further introduce incorrect point matches.
+This situation also reveals the importance of GAM; as long as most of the area matches are correct, GAM can screen out the false matches, which greatly reduces the impact of these specific scenarios on the performance of our methods.